Looking for a pediatrician for your newborn? Here are 15 interview questions for pediatricians you need to ask at a meet and greet.

 8. What are your office hours?

-Most offices will hold standard office hours from 9am to 5pm, but find out their official office hours.
+Most offices will hold standard office hours from 9am to 5pm, but find out their official times.
 Your pediatrician might not be available on certain days or certain hours.
 See if they open earlier some mornings or later some evenings.

 9. Can we still reach you during non-business hours for emergencies?

 Find out her availability during non-business hours.
-You just might need to call her after 5pm with a question about the baby, or during the weekends.
+You might need to call her during after hour emergencies with a question about the baby.

 10. What is your typical well-baby schedule?

-Find out when she expects you to take the baby in for well-visits.
-This is usually based on milestones like weeks and months, as well as when baby is due for vaccines.
+Find out when she expects you to take the baby in for office visits.
+This is usually based on milestones like weeks and months, as well as when he’s due for vaccines.
 Knowing the schedule will help you plan ahead and keep an eye out for future appointments.

 11. Are you able to do standard lab work or vaccinations in your office?

-Most offices will be available to administer vaccines right in the clinic, but some may have you go to another office to do blood or lab work.
+Most offices can administer vaccines right in the clinic, but some may have you go to another office to do blood or lab work.
 If so, find out which ones they recommend and are affiliated with.

 12. What is the typical waiting time for a standard appointment?